markstock/pathfinder/README.md

 Allow method to optimally place a new point such that its cost to travel to a list of target points is minimized.
 Where roads exist, this might always choose a spot on a road or even an intersection of roads.
 That's how towns form, I suppose.

+Consider the path-perpendicular slope in the cost.
+Path-tangential is slope, and we determine the cost of that properly; but path-perpendicular slope is also important.
+It's probably called "exposure" in climbing context.
+It's very hard to walk along steep slopes, even with no forward elevation gain/loss, unless there is a prepared trail carved into the slope.

+This makes me think that there should be a parameter defining the width of a path compared to the size of a pixel.
+If a path is 0.01 to 0.1 of a pixel, then you can probably fit a switchback or two within a pixel; but not if closer to 1.0; and what would one even do if the parameter were > 2?
+That's probably when perpendicular slope makes a difference.

+It would be cool to see a separate image or data plot for each path of elevation vs. distance.
+Maybe to `.path001.dat`?

 ## Credits
 This code was written by Mark Stock <markjstock@gmail.com> in 2021.